William Taylor (lawyer)

-William Taylor, QC has been a Scottish advocate since 1971 and a QC since 1986.
+William Taylor, KC has been a Scottish advocate since 1971 and now KC (then QC before 2022) since 1986.
 He has also been a barrister in England and Wales since 1990 and a Queen's Counsel there since 1998.
 He has specialised in criminal defence work since the 1980s.

 Personal life

 William Taylor was born in Aberdeenshire, and attended Robert Gordon's College public school (formerly for boys) after winning a scholarship based on academic achievement.
 Taylor gained his first degree from the University of Aberdeen, an Honours in Philosophy where he followed on to complete studies in Criminal Law.

-Taylor is historically notable as being the first Queen's Counsellor to hold the 'QC' position in both Scotland and England.
+Taylor is historically notable as being the first (then Queen's Counsellor) to hold the 'KC' position in both Scotland and England.

 Lockerbie trial

-William Taylor QC acted as senior counsel for Abdelbaset al-Megrahi during the Pan Am Flight 103 bombing trial from May 2000 to January 2001, and during the subsequent appeal in January to March 2002.
+William Taylor KC acted as senior counsel for Abdelbaset al-Megrahi during the Pan Am Flight 103 bombing trial from May 2000 to January 2001, and during the subsequent appeal in January to March 2002.